anywhichway/proxy-observe/README.md

 v0.0.12 setPrototypeOf observing does not work in Firefox.

 # Release History

+v0.0.18 2016-07-22 Ehanced to take a 6th argument, `delay`, to set delivery timeout on changes in milliseconds.
+Also reduced CPU load by making the delivery function "smart".
+Delivery no longer creates timeout calls if there is nothing to deliver.
+The next change to an object will restart the delivery function with the previous delay setting.

 v0.0.17 2016-06-15 Fixed [Issue 10](https://github.com/anywhichway/proxy-observe/issues/10#issue-159794843) thanks to [goodells](https://github.com/goodells).
 Updated unit test `should support response to pop` accordingly.